SmittyWerbenJJ/daz_helpers/Readme.md

 ---
 ### Extract parents
 This tool will give you the parent paths of any given file/folder paths.
-You also can open the results in [Everything], (https://www.voidtools.com/), or  them to the clipboard
+You also can open the results in [Everything](https://www.voidtools.com/), or  them to the clipboard